 This noodle restaurant is known for its soup with pork intestines.
 That’s right, you can order soup with kidney, liver and stomach.
 Although it might sound terrible, it’s hugely popular among locals and it’s even listed in the Michelin Guide.
 Are you adventurous enough to try it?
 Do not worry if you aren’t as their Roll Noodle Soup with Maw and Crispy Pork (80 THB) is an even tastier (and safe) alternative.
 Arunwan is located on Sukhumvit Soi 63 (Ekkamai Road) close to the famous Wattana Panich, which is listed in this article as well.

 24. Roll Noodle Soup at Nai-Ek Roll Noodles (80 THB)

 If you want to try the peppery roll noodles at this popular Chinatown restaurant, you high likely have to wait in line, as every time we go there they have a queue lining up in front of the restaurant!
-Mr. Nai Ek migrated from China in 1960, and since has been selling his famous roll noodle soup to hungry Bangkokians.
-This restaurant is famous for their Chinese style rolled rice noodles (50 – 100 THB) it serves, which are served in a deliciously peppery broth that spices up the soup.
+Mr. Nai Ek migrated from China in 1960 and since has been selling his famous roll noodle soup to hungry Bangkokians.
+This restaurant is famous for its Chinese style rolled rice noodles (50 – 100 THB) it serves, which are served in a deliciously peppery broth that spices up the soup.
 You can order the soup in 3 different sizes, so even if you’re really hungry this Bangkok noodle champion will satisfy your cravings.

 Other delicious Bangkok food at Nai-Ek Roll Noodles: Pork Spareribs Stew (100 THB).

 There you have it, a list of our favourite and most special noodle in Bangkok.
-All these restaurants, and many more delicious Bangkok foods can be found on our food recommendations app TopTravelFoods.
+All these restaurants and many more delicious Bangkok foods can be found on our food recommendations app TopTravelFoods.
 You can download it for free here, to find the most delicious foods Bangkok and Thailand has to offer.